'A Course in Miracles'?

 A Course in Miracles could fairly be called the Bible of the so-called "spiritual but not religious" (SBNR) movement, a change in social and religous perspective that has slowly grown over the last few decades, particularly in the US and Western Europe.
 While generally referred to as a "self-study" curriculum, ACIM is in fact so difficult to comprehend and follow as a discipline that most students sooner or later join a study group, or one of the handful of accredited churches inspired by the teaching.
 Because no one tracks "membership" in this loose affiliation of students, it is impossible to document the number of people influenced to some degree by ACIM, although the number is easily in the millions worldwide.

-It's also worth noting that a significant number of ACIM students have accepted it as a lifelong discipline, despite the challenges of comprehending it and adhering to the often-demanding discipline of its Workbook of 365 daily lessons.
+A significant number of ACIM students have accepted it as a lifelong discipline, despite the challenges of comprehending it and adhering to the often-demanding discipline of its Workbook of 365 daily lessons.
 While no particular idea that the Course promotes could be described as completely new, its heady mix of reinterpreted Christian language, modern psychological thought, and Eastern metaphysics makes it a very different kind of spiritual teaching than the world has ever known before.

 Although the various meanings of A Course in Miracles may seem obscure and complex at first, its overall message may be much simpler than it first appears.
 I once asked the late Kenneth Wapnick, PhD., one of ACIM's original editors and still its foremost philosopher, if he could sum up the import of ACIM in just a few words.
 While I was expecting a demurral, his reply was quick: "Sure, that's easy," he laughed.
 "The Course is basically saying: Try to be a little kinder."